kalenjordan/magehero/README.md

 - Thanks to <a href="https://twitter.com/daniel_sloof">Daniel Sloof</a> for the domain name - magehero.com!
 - Thanks to the amazing <a href="http://portfolio.antonela.me/">Antonela</a> who is working on the design.

-### [Sponsor] Clean is hiring

-If you're looking for a full time position as Magento developer,
-<a href="http://www.cleanprogram.com/">Clean</a> is hiring.
-Email jobs-magento-developer@cleanprogram.com